nassir-malik/IOT-ESP8266-Google-Home/README.md

 # IOT-ESP8266-Google-Home
-This project you will beable to controll ESP8266 with Google Home without opening a firewall port or setuping a revers proxy.
+In This project you will beable to controll ESP8266 with Google Home without opening a firewall port or setuping a revers proxy.

 1. Download this project and unzip.